Website Design by Rainbo Design

 How To Remove Malware

-& the Warning by Google
+& Fix the Warning by Google

 Google now warns users when they detect malware on a website with the ominous message "This site may harm your computer".
-Few people will go past that warning to your site.
-So, if your site has been flagged, you should take it as strong evidence that your site has been hacked and you need to take immediate action.
-To get the warning removed, you first have to clean up your site.
-This isn't really an SEO Tip, but if your site is flagged, none of your SEO efforts will help you regain your traffic.
-This article contains my recommendations on fixing a hacked site. how to remove Google's malware warning, and a Website Malware Prevention Checklist.
+Few people will go past that warning to your website.
+So, if your site has been flagged with this warning message, you should consider it as compelling evidence that your site has been hacked and that you need to take immediate action.

 In summary, the key steps to removing Google's Malware Warning are: (1) Removing the malware from your website, (2) Closing any holes in your site's security, and (3) Filing a Review Request.
 If you follow these steps and still have trouble, you can get more help by visiting Google's Webmaster Help Forum where there are people who will examine your site and make recommendations.
 You can also always check to see if your site is currently flagged by Google by visiting: